GMPavanLab/SwarmCGM/README.md

 # Citation

-The preprint for SwarmCGᴍ can be found [on ArXiv](arxiv.org/abs/2107.01012).
+The preprint for SwarmCG can be found [on ArXiv](arxiv.org/abs/2107.01012).